-The Aquaculture Centre was established in 1990 as a collaborative venture between the University of Guelph and the Ontario Ministry of Agriculture, Food and Rural Affairs .
-It coordinates a variety of research, extension and educational activities, including the Aquaculture Centre, the Alma Aquaculture Research Station and the MSc-Aquaculture degree program.
+The Aquaculture Centre was established in 1990 as a collaborative venture between the University of Guelph and the Ontario Ministry of Agriculture, Food and Rural Affairs.
+It coordinates a variety of research, extension and educational activities, including the Aquaculture Centre and the Alma Aquaculture Research Station.
 The Aquaculture Centre cooperates with Provincial and National aquaculture institutions and associations to facilitate information and technology transfer to the private sector.
 Educational activities include a non-thesis graduate degree program, and a variety of technical training workshops for farmers as well as 'Certificate' training programs for either novices or fisheries professionals.

 The Aquaculture Centre provides Ontario aquaculture information to industry participants and frequently to the general public.
 Technology transfer and information are conveyed through regular workshops, seminars, factsheets, and applied training programs.
 In addition to information dissemination the AC assists with government liaison, and trouble-shoots a wide variety of non-diagnostic problems confronted by farmers.
 Read More